 This was all despite the fact that the test bike’s tyres were as shot as a bad guy in a John Wick movie.
 It takes a special kind of bike to give its rider confidence, even on a bad set of tyres.
 The ZX-10R’s mechanical and electronic package does exactly that.
 It was a good thing that just when I started to think it was all me, I realised it was the bike letting me think so.
 That’s what heroes do.
 I’d like to see what it can do on a track with new tyres.

-6. Thou shalt bow down
+6. Thou shalt bow down to technology.

 The ZX-10R’s three-level launch control, which appears only in sport mode, was a serious gateway drug that introduced me to hooking it up and launching into stupid speeds whenever I’d like.
 Seriously, it’ll make any noob look like a pro drag racer, and I wondered how many owners will inevitably think they indeed are.
 Riding modes — sport, road, rain, and rider — along with finely tunable individual settings let the rider tailor exactly how much he/she wants to be scared.
 Even left in standard road mode, the ZX-10R was incredibly potent.
 Of course.
 But a prominent button for cruise control on a superbike?
 What, for going around a track?
 I’d rather have a dedicated launch-control button instead.